Eagles at Jeppesen Stadium

 November 6, 1976

 J.D.
-Souther opened the show and later joined the band onstage for “Best Of My Love,” which he co-wrote with Don Henley & Glenn Frey.
+Souther later joined the Eagles onstage for “Best Of My Love,” which he co-wrote with Don Henley & Glenn Frey.
+He also wished Glenn a happy birthday.
+The concert was filmed using the Summit’s in-house video system.
+Footage of Randy’s lead-singing performances, as well as the full concert, are included below.

 The Summit had a four-sided video screen called a “Telscreen” which hung from the ceiling.
+The screens displayed concerts in real-time for audience members who were not close to the stage.
 Any band who came in to perform paid a flat fee for use of the Telscreen and received a videotape of the concert in return.
 These Telscreen performances were often bootlegged, hence the existing footage of the Eagles Summit show, which has never been released officially.

 According to a March 5th, 1978 article in the Houston Chronicle, the Summit’s Telscreen production crew were known to add graphics to their video footage as it was happening.
 During concerts, they focused mainly on whoever was singing.
 This explains the footage of the Summit show, which included graphics between songs and very few camera angles.